Frechmatz/cl-synthesizer/README.md

     *   :update A function that is called with the values of the modules input sockets in order to update the state of the module (the state of its output sockets).
 The value of each input socket is passed via a keyword parameter.
     *   :get-output A function that is called in order to get the value of a specific output socket.
 The function is called with a keyword that identifies the output socket whose state is to be returned.
 The function must not modify the value of the given or any other output socket.
     *   :shutdown An optional function with no arguments that is called when the rack is shutting down.
+    *   :get-state An optional function with which an internal state of a module can be exposed, for example a VCO may expose its frequency.
+The function has one argument that consists of a keyword identifying the requested state, for example :frequency.

     The input/output socket lists exposed by the module are not buffered by the rack.
 Therefore the module should return either a quoted list or keep it in an internal variable.
 The module must not add or remove input/output sockets after it has been instantiated.